christopher-kapic/authentication-methods/reviews/supabase.md

  - Only $25/month for 100,000 users.
  - Only $75/month for unlimited users.
  - Built in user management console.
+ - Role-based access to database (PostgreSQL)

 Cons:
- - Vendor lock in (authentication API hosting).
+ - Vendor lock-in (authentication API hosting).
    - It might be possible to migrate away.
    - It might be possible to self-host a Supabase instance.